dsGitHubRepository/softTestSuiteproj1/README.md

 Of course the mean and sd will be counted using the number of consecutive (unique "timestamp") purchases by a shopped with a unique id say id 7.

+### Example
+If user A makes a large purchase, we should "flag" them to make sure taht user B and C are influenced by it.
+C is mutual friend of all A, B and C. D can be notified regarding the large purchase recommending they become friends with user A since D was degree 2 friend of A. If D is now friend of A, then A and D shares a mutual friend C.

+We want to identify real high purchases; purchases that are 3 stndard drviation above the average within their social network.
+Comment: identify social network ?

+### Comment

+1. Social network change their purchasing behavior over time, so we should'nt avearge over the full history of tarnsaction (id, timestamp be considered for averaging)

 ### Input Data